The two-vina experiment

 Raju, C. K. Euclid and Jesus: How and why the church changed mathematics and Christianity across two religious wars.
 Penang (Malaysia), 2013: Multiversity, Citizens International.

 Rao, S.; Van der Meer, W. The Construction, Reconstruction, and Deconstruction of Shruti.
-Hindustani music: thirteenth to twentieth centuries (J. Bor), Manohar, New Delhi 2010.
+Hindustani music: thirteenth to twentieth centuries (J. Bor).
+New Delhi, 2010: Manohar.

 Shringy, R.K.; Sharma, P.L.
 Sangita Ratnakara of Sarngadeva: text and translation, vol. 1, 5: 7-9.
 Banaras, 1978: Motilal Banarsidass.
 Source in the Web Archive.